softwaremill/bootzooka/README.md

 # Bootzooka

-Simple application scaffolding project to allow quick start of development for modern web based application.
+Bootzooka is a simple application scaffolding project to allow quick start of development for modern web based applications.

-It contains some very basic features, that almost any application needs (listed below).
+It contains only the very basic features, that almost any application needs (listed below).
 These features are fully implemented both on server- and client- side (as a Single Page Application).
-The implementations can also serve as blueprints to create new functionalities.
+The implementations can also serve as blueprints for new functionalities.

+Current user visible features:

-*	Users registration
+*	User registration
-*   Lost password recovery
+*   Lost password recovery (via e-mail)
 *	Logging in/out
 *   Profile management

 This may not sound "cool", but in fact Bootzooka is really helpful when bootstrapping a new project.
-This is because besides of the features mentioned it contains all the required setup and automation of build processes for both frontend and backend.
+This is because besides of the features mentioned it contains the whole required setup and automation of build processes both for frontend and backend.
 You get it out of the box which means significantly less time spent on setting up infrastructure and tools and more time spent on actual coding features in project.